 Art galleries (including a great one right here at our Portland bed and breakfast!), music, theater, spas, museums, boats, historic homes, shopping, sightseeing—Portland is teeming with activities.
-Browse the details and links below for a sample of everything Portland Maine has to offer.
+Browse the details and links below for a sample of all things to do Portland, Maine has to offer.

 Lighthouse, Lobsters & More

 Ask any Mainer and they’ll tell you there is SOO much more to Portland and Maine than lighthouses and lobsters. . .and that is very true.
-But, hey, lighthouses and lobsters are a fun place to start.
+But, hey, lighthouses and lobsters are a fun place to start when you stay at our Portland, Maine inn.

 - Bike, View & Nibble.
 Rent a bike from Gorham Bike & Ski (207-773-1700), located close to the inn, and peddle 5 miles down to glorious Fort Williams Park for panoramic views of Casco Bay and a tour of Portland Head Light -- one of the most photographed lighthouses in the world.
 While there, grab the area’s best lobster roll from the Bite Into Maine (207-420-0294) food truck (Original, Picnic, Wasabi, Curry or Chipotle) and nosh while you soak in the view.
 Classic Maine.